What does a Render Wrangler do? Where does a Render Wrangler work? ACR takes a look:

 Render Wrangler Jobs

 When artists submit completed data for rendering, the render wrangler prioritizes work and allocates machines.
 They monitor the computers around the clock to make sure there are no technical or computer problems that could hinder successful output.
 According to Skillset Animation, rendering can be required in the planning stages and throughout production, including development and tests for models, animation, effects, lighting, etc. Although Animators usually check their own work in progress, animation may need to be rendered to view subtle movements such as facial expressions.
-Render wranglers work with compositors about the delivery of final rendered CG elements.
+Render wranglers work with compositors about the delivery of final rendered CG (computer graphic) elements.

 Render Wrangler Salaries